Can1Cyp2/VoiceVault/README.md

 5. Open a pull request with a detailed description of your changes.

 ### Areas for Contribution
-- **Network Issue Resolution**: Help debug and fix the "TypeError: Network request failed" issue on Android devices when installed via the Play Store.
 - **Feature Enhancements**: Contribute to planned features like song difficulty ratings, recording integration, or AI vocal coaching.
 - **Bug Fixes**: Address any other bugs or improve performance.